Empire Theatre (42nd Street): Initial plans

 The Urban Development Corporation (UDC), an agency of the New York state government, proposed redeveloping the area around a portion of West 42nd Street in 1981.
 The plan centered around four towers that were to be built at 42nd Street's intersections with Broadway and Seventh Avenue, developed by Park Tower Realty and the Prudential Insurance Company of America.
 The Brandt family planned to submit a bid to redevelop some of the theaters they owned on 42nd Street.
 In June 1982, the Brandts' five theaters on the north side of 42nd Street were added to the redevelopment plan.
 Despite the Brandts' insistence that the Empire and Liberty theaters also be included in the redevelopment, the two theaters were leased to New York Mart Inc. as part of a separate plan.
 Ultimately, the 42nd Street Redevelopment Project was delayed for several years due to lawsuits and disputes concerning the towers.

 The New York Mart plan consisted of a garment merchandise mart on Eighth Avenue between 40th and 42nd Streets, opposite Port Authority Bus Terminal.
 The project was to be completed by the Times Square Redevelopment Corporation, comprising members of the New York state and city governments.
-Under this plan, the Empire and Liberty theaters would be renovated, although the extent of the renovations is unclear.
+Under this plan, the Empire and Liberty theaters would be renovated, although the extent of the renovations was unclear.
 David Morse and Richard Reinis were selected in April 1982 to develop the mart, but they were removed from the project that November due to funding issues.
 Subsequently, the state and city disputed over the replacement development team, leading the city to withdraw from the partnership in August 1983.
 The state and city reached a compromise on the development team that October, wherein the mart would be developed by Tishman Speyer, operated by Trammell Crow, and funded by Equitable Life Assurance.